Ouranosinc/raven/docs/source/dev_guide.rst

     # to start local jupyter notebook server listing all current notebooks
     $ make notebook  # Control-C to terminate once done

-    # Can also override all 3 WPS_URL, FINCH_WPS_URL and FLYINGPIGEON_WPS_URL here as well, just like 'make test-notebooks'.
+    # Can also override all 3 WPS_URL, FINCH_WPS_URL and FLYINGPIGEON_WPS_URL here as well,
+    # just like 'make test-notebooks' to be able to pick and choose any servers anywhere we want.

+    # By overridding these variables at 'make notebook' step we will not need to
+    # override them one by one in each notebook because each notebook also look
+    # for those variables as environment variables.

 Bulk refresh all notebooks output